bulentozdil/sample-todo-app/README.md

 # Getting Started

 This is an example of to-do list application.
-This application consists of two part , first one is the api service written in java and the other part is database that using a couchbase db.
+This application consists of two part , first one is the api service written in java and the other part is couchbase database that It delivers unmatched versatility, performance, scalability, and financial value across cloud, on-premises, and hybrid deployments.
 For more details about couchbase db you can visit clicking [this link](https://www.couchbase.com/)

 # Prerequisities